ibm-cloud-docs/vmwaresolutions/archiref/veeam-backup/veeam_repo_scale_backup.md

 * Backup jobs
 * Backup copy jobs
 * You can copy backups that reside in scale-out backup repositories and store backup copies in scale-out backup repositories.
-* Veeam® backups for Amazon and Microsoft® Azure (via backup copy jobs)
+* Veeam® backups for Amazon and Microsoft® Azure (through backup copy jobs)
 * VeeamZIP tasks
 * Backup jobs that are created by Veeam Agent for Linux® 2.0 or later
 * Backup jobs that are created by Veeam Agent for Unix 2.0 or later